Accenture/alexia/README.md

 - `npm run lint` - run eslint
 - `npm run lint:fix` - run eslint and automatically fix problems

-For more information refer to guide [Contributing to Open Source](https://guides.github.com/activities/contributing-to-open-source/)

 ## Contributing

 Alexia is an open source project and we encourage contributions.
 Please make sure to cover your code with unit tests

+For more information refer to general guide [Contributing to Open Source](https://guides.github.com/activities/contributing-to-open-source/)

 ## License